 - Pure maple syrup: The recipe calls for a little maple syrup to lift the sweetness of both the chocolate mousse and the coconut cream.
 If you prefer a more bitter chocolate mousse you can omit the maple syrup from the chocolate mousse part of the recipe.

-- Aquafaba: This is the star of the show, aquafaba is the viscous liquid leftover from cooking chickpeas or other white legumes and is the ingredient that will create the air bubbles and "mousse" effect of the dessert.
+- Aquafaba: This is the star of the show, aquafaba is the viscous liquid left over from cooking chickpeas or other white legumes and is the ingredient that will create the air bubbles and "mousse" effect of the dessert.

-First prepare the chocolate ganache base for the mousse.
+First, prepare the chocolate ganache base for the mousse.
 Add the coconut milk and coffee granules to a saucepan and bring to a simmer until all of the coffee has dissolved.
-Meanwhile, chop the chocolate very finely and add to a heat resistant bowl.
+Meanwhile, chop the chocolate very finely and add it to a heat-resistant bowl.
 Then pour the hot coconut milk mixture on top of the chocolate and allow it to sit for five minutes or so.

 Meanwhile, prepare the aquafaba by adding it to a large bowl with the cream of tartar.
-You can use an electric handheld whisk or stand mixer to beat the aquafaba for approximately 8 minutes, until it reaches stiff peaks.
+You can use an electric handheld whisk or stand mixer to beat the aquafaba for approximately 8 minutes until it reaches stiff peaks.

-Next you'll combine the chocolate ganache and aquafaba.
+Next, you'll combine the chocolate ganache and aquafaba.
 When incorporating the whipped aquafaba into the chocolate ganache, do so in small increments and be careful not to over-mix as you will deflate the bubbles that have formed in the aquafaba.
 Use a spatula to gently fold the aquafaba into the cooled ganache, one large spoonful at a time.
 Transfer the chocolate mousse to serving jars and refrigerate for 4 hours or until set.